Project-D4RK/toolexec/README.md

 # toolexec
-execute terminal applications into a live terminal with desktop files
+execute terminal applications into a live terminal using desktop files